RianMontagh/RianMontagh.github.io/_posts/2026-01-23-Delft3D-Boundary-Conditions-and-Roughness.md.md

-## Delft3D Model Updates and Sediment Transport Concepts
+## Delft3D Model Updates - Boundary Conditions and Roughness

 ### Modeling the 2025 Flood in the Nooksack River